Janca/javalin-locations/README.md

 ```

 #### Handler's return value used as payload

 Using the extended API, method handlers require two types.
-The first is the object type hydrated
+The first is the object type hydrated and passed to the
-and passed to the handler as `this`.
+handler as `this`.
 The second type is the return type.
 Your handler must return an object of this type.
+That object will
-That object will then be serialized using `Context.serialize`.
+then be serialized using `Context.json(Any)`.

 ```kotlin
 class SampleRequest {